 Reservoir Dogs

-Reservoir Dogs is a 1992 American crime film written and directed by Quentin Tarantino in his feature-length debut.
-It stars Harvey Keitel, Tim Roth, Chris Penn, Steve Buscemi, Lawrence Tierney, Michael Madsen, Quentin Tarantino, and Edward Bunker as diamond thieves whose planned heist of a jewelry store goes terribly wrong.
-The film depicts the events before and after the heist.
+Reservoir Dogs is a 1992 American crime film written and directed by Quentin Tarantino in his feature-length directorial debut.
+It stars Harvey Keitel, Tim Roth, Chris Penn, Steve Buscemi, Lawrence Tierney, Michael Madsen, Tarantino, and Edward Bunker as diamond thieves whose heist of a jewelry store goes terribly wrong.
 Kirk Baltz, Randy Brooks, and Steven Wright also play supporting roles.
-It incorporates many motifs that have become Tarantino's hallmarks: violent crime, pop culture references, profanity, and nonlinear storytelling.
+The film incorporates many motifs that have become Tarantino's hallmarks: violent crime, pop culture references, profanity, and nonlinear storytelling.

 Plot